Salah, Keita, Trezeguet start as Liverpool clash against Aston Villa | Goal.com

 The Egypt international has been a consistent performer for the Anfield outfit since teaming up with the side from AS Roma in 2017.

-He will be hoping to again inspire Jurgen Klopp’s to victory at Villa Park while his African counterpart and Guinea international Naby Keita will be making his fourth start.
+He will be hoping to again inspire Jurgen Klopp’s team to victory at Villa Park while his African counterpart and Guinea international Naby Keita will be making his fourth start this season.

-Keita has enjoyed an impressive start to the campaign after shrugging off his injury problems that have hampered his performances.
+Keita has enjoyed an impressive start to the campaign after shrugging off his injury problems that have hampered his performances last season.

-Salah compatriot Trezeguet has also been handed starting role for Aston Villa while his teammate and Zimbabwe international Marvelous Nakamba will hope to come off the bench.
+Salah's compatriot Trezeguet has also been handed a starting role for Aston Villa while his teammate and Zimbabwe international Marvelous Nakamba will hope to come off the bench.

 🟣 𝗧 𝗘 𝗔 𝗠 𝗡 𝗘 𝗪 𝗦 🟣@RBarkley8 makes his Aston Villa debut as we take on Liverpool this evening! 👊#AVLLIV pic.twitter.com/PcUqS4ogVG— Aston Villa (@AVFCOfficial) October 4, 2020